-That’s about it – there is little online about specific rules or guidelines, although you can get lots of different prompts lists with just a little searching.
+That’s about it – there is little online about specific rules or guidelines, and you can also get lots of different prompts lists with just a little searching.

-Make sure to put a tag your dragon – #smaugust.
+Make sure to tag your dragon – #smaugust.

 Have you ever wondered how you would look as a toon?

-Toon Me is an art challenge created by Marvel artist Rene Cordova, in which you take a photograph of yourself and then render half of your face in toon style.
+Toon Me is an art challenge created by Marvel artist Rene Cordova, in which you take a selfie and then render half of your face in toon style.

-When completed, your half human-half toon creation can be posted on social media with a #ToonMe hashtag.
+When completed, your half human-half toon self portrait can be posted on social media with a #ToonMe hashtag.